sebarod0104/trash/sample_doc.md

 Note that this toothbrush is not safe to use for children, adults, and pets.

-Please don't use it without prior consultation.
+Use it only with prior consultation.